 Muscle soreness and weakness are typical side effects of strenuous workouts and usually do not indicate a serious problem.
 According to Cleveland Clinic, prolonged weakness might be a sign of a serious health problem, so it's always a good idea to check with your doctor.

 When you lift weights, microscopic tears occur in muscle fibers as they repeatedly contract.
 After your workout, your body repairs the damage using protein and other nutrients.
 If you sufficiently exercise a muscle and stick to a proper diet, your body's repairs will result in a muscle that is larger and stronger than before.
 This is why routine weightlifting adds mass.

 Normal Effects of Weightlifting

 Your doctor might say your muscle weakness is subjective, meaning that you feel weak but have not lost strength.
-On the other hand, your doctor might determine you actually have lost strength, and may recommend diagnostic tests to determine whether you have a serious medical condition.
+On the other hand, your doctor might determine you actually have lost strength, and may recommend diagnostic tests to determine whether you have damaged the muscle or tendon, or if you have a serious medical condition.

 Continuing to exercise with fatigued muscles can lead to compromised form and possible injury.
 Allow muscles to rest for at least 24 hours after a workout.
 Many weightlifters design their workouts so that they only exercise certain muscle groups on specific days.
 This allows you to work out every day without jeopardizing muscle recovery.
 A typical workout schedule might call for leg and back exercises one day and chest, shoulder and arm exercises the next.